echester/aoc2023/README.md

 [PERL]

-_"# plotting the graph, manually removing links, then counting the subgraphs seems to be a completely valid approach. is it elegant? no. satisfying? also no. did i try to do this purely programmatically? yes, and i believe the approach is sound but i'm not waiting around for the answer."_
+_"Plotting the graph, manually removing links, then counting the subgraphs seems to be a completely valid approach. is it elegant? no. satisfying? also no. did i try to do this purely programmatically? yes, and i believe the approach is sound but i'm not waiting around for the answer."_

 Look at this bunch of cuties in my brute-force algorithmic approach: